jeffesp/Persistent-Clipboard/Readme.md

 Persistent Clipboard

 Saves clipboard entries for later use.
 Keeps the information around across restarts.
-In fact, it currently keeps them around forever.

     - Will not save blank or duplicate (same text twice in a row) entries.
-- Ctrl+Shift+F12 will show the form.
+    - Ctrl+Shift+Ins will show the form.
     - Enter or Click on an item puts that item on the clipboard and hides the form.
     - Esc will hide the form without making a selection

 If you use it and run Visual Studio as an Administrator, you will need to run this as an admin as well.

 TODO:
     0. Remove old entries from database.
     1. Allow portable mode which stores data in a subdirectory instead of user profile.
     2. Hide on startup?
 Show on startup?
 What buttons to display (min, max, close)?
     3. Context menu on list
       a.
 Delete
       b.
 Clear
     4. NotifyIcon and splash screen
     5. Searching the history and display.
     6. Auto paste on select - how do you even do that?
     7. Allow user defined static entries.

 LICENSE

 The MIT License

-Copyright (c) 2010 Jeff Espenschied
+Copyright (c) 2012 Jeff Espenschied

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal